-Integrative psychiatry for Attention Deficit Hyperactivity Disorder (ADHD) is about harnessing your power.
+Integrative psychiatry for ADHD is about harnessing your power.

 We'll work to reduce symptoms by addressing root causes while leaving room for what makes you unique.